 ACROSS THE CONTINENTAL DIVIDE

 The U.S. military base in Keflavik was built in World War II to serve as a way station for military forces on their way to Europe.
 After the war, it emerged as one of the United States’ most vital installations.
 Ringed by radar stations, Iceland was the linchpin for the United States’ early warning radar system, which could provide notification of incoming Soviet attacks.
 Those notifications would go to the soldiers at Keflavik who would move to intercept.
 And during the Cold War, U.S. fighter jets stationed at Keflavik would intercept Soviet bombers entering Iceland’s Military Air Identification Zone almost every other day.
-This Soviet reconnaissance bombers were intercepted within the zone.
+This number peaked in 1985 when 170 Soviet reconnaissance bombers were intercepted within the zone.
 The number of intercepts has declined in the years following, until the flight of Russian bombers ceased by 1990.

 Iceland was so significant to the United States in the Cold War that it became a founding member of NATO in 1949, despite being a demilitarized state with no military of its own.
 Keenly aware of Iceland’s strategic value as well as its vulnerability, Reykjavik signed a defense agreement with the United States in 1951 under which the United States assumed responsibility for Iceland’s defense and, in return, the United States could operate the Keflavik military base on behalf of NATO.